itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

-... to continue from here
+# ... to continue from here

 **Step 3: Identify The Minimal (but complete) Representation Of UI State**

+Heuristics for deciding if something is state
 - Does it remain unchanged over time?
 If so, it isn’t state.
 - Is it passed in from a parent via props?
 If so, it isn’t state.
 - Can you compute it based on existing state or props in your component?
 If so, it definitely isn’t state!

+Discuss on our own code example.

+Read up at home: the state discussion about the [shopping list example](https://react.dev/learn/thinking-in-react#step-3-find-the-minimal-but-complete-representation-of-ui-state).

 **Step 4: Identify Where Your State Should Live**